Vlastrix/keytastic_backend/docs/keyboard.md

 * String backlightDirection: Specifies the keyboard backlight direction, the values can be 'north-facing' or 'south-facing'.
 * Array availableChasisColors: Specifies a list of the available chasis color of the keyboard.
 * String material: Specifies the keyboard material type, tha values can be 'Metal' or 'Plastic'.
-* String switchType: Specifies the switch type of the keyboard if it is prebuilt, the values can be 'Linear', 'Tactile' or 'Clicky'.
+* Array switchTypes: Specifies the switch type of the keyboard if it is prebuilt, the values can be 'Linear', 'Tactile' or 'Clicky'.
-* String switchName: Specifies the name of the switch if the keyboard is prebuilt.
+* Array switchNames: Specifies the name of the switch if the keyboard is prebuilt.
 * String keycapType: Specifies the keycap type if the keyboard is prebuilt, the values can be 'ABS', 'PBT', 'Double shot ABS' or 'Double shot PBT'.